JohnStratoudakis/ScreenShotGen/README.md

 # To Do
 - [ ] Add Support for LabVIEW Project files (.lvproj)
 - [ ] Make Recursion an option
-- [ ] Make interface interactive with button to run.
+- [ ] Make more interface with button to run.